Zakk-Yang/nexusync/README.md

 # NexuSync

 NexuSync is a lightweight and powerful library of Retrieval-Augmented Generation (RAG) systems built on top of LlamaIndex.
 It provides developers with a simple, user-friendly interface to configure and deploy RAG systems efficiently.
+You can choose to use local LLM model for off-line running with privacy.

 <p align="center">
   <img src="https://raw.githubusercontent.com/Zakk-Yang/nexusync/main/assets/nexusync_logo.png" alt="NexuSync Logo" width="200"/>